 If you’re freelancing or running a small business and looking for ways to find new customers or clients, increase brand awareness, and stand out from the competition, this guide is for you.

-We wrote this guide to suit business owners with little to no marketing experience, but it’s also great for someone who has the basics down and wants to tap into new areas like digital marketing or social media.
+We wrote this guide to suit business owners with little to no marketing experience, but it’s also great for someone who has the basics down and wants to tap into new areas like digital marketing, referral marketing or social media.
 If you’re starting from scratch, you’ll want to follow the guide in order.
 If you’re interested in learning new skills, skip ahead to the topics that interest you.

 Before you can create great marketing campaigns for your business, you’ll need to truly understand your audience.
 Knowing your customers’ needs and wants, as well as their behaviour, is one of the biggest ingredients for marketing success, and also for getting the best return on your investment.